-- Impart Quality Education to Meet the Needs of Profession and Society and Achieve Excellence in Teaching-Learning and Research. - Attract and Develop Talented and Committed Human Resource and Provide an Environment Conducive to Innovation, Creativity, Team-spirit and Entrepreneurial Leadership - Facilitate Effective Interactions Among Faculty and Students and Foster Networking with Alumni, Industries, Institutions and Other Stake-holders. - Practice and Promote High Standards of Professional Ethics, Transparency and Accountability.
+MOTTO Work is Worship VISION To Facilitate Transformation of Students into-Good Human Beings, Responsible Citizens and Competent Professionals, focusing on Assimilation, Generation and Dissemination of Knowledge.
+MISSION Impart Quality Education to Meet the Needs of Profession and Society and Achieve Excellence in Teaching-Learning and Research.
+Attract and Develop Talented and Committed Human Resource and Provide an Environment Conducive to Innovation, Creativity, Team-spirit and Entrepreneurial Leadership Facilitate Effective Interactions Among Faculty and Students and Foster Networking with Alumni, Industries, Institutions and Other Stake-holders.
+Practice and Promote High Standards of Professional Ethics, Transparency and Accountability.

+CURRICULUM

-CURRICULUM UNDER GRADUATE PROGRAMMES
+UNDER GRADUATE PROGRAMMES

-CURRICULUM 2012
+CURRICULUM 2013